-In Florida and California, XBRL is set to become a requirement for annual filing of your CAFR.
+In Florida and California, XBRL is set to become a requirement for filing of your Comprehensive Annual Financial Report.
 If you are a finance officer in government, the term XBRL may be new to you.
 If you work in the finance department of a publicly traded corporation, you may have some familiarity with the term.

 This article answers the 5 biggest questions about XBRL for those in finance that will be required to utilize it and for those who have been required to file in XBRL but may not know a lot about the technology.

 eXtensible Business Reporting Language (XBRL) was created by CPA Charlie Hoffman in 1998 as a way to transform business reporting.